chrisxfire/chrisxfire.github.io/content/notes/itil-4/general-management-practices/Service financial management ITIL 4 Practice Guide.md

  |
 |

-Analyse the previous and current plans and performance
+analyze the previous and current plans and performance

  |